QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 <div class="row row-cols-md-2"><div>

+#### Application

+Basically, an android application is an **Application**.
+Most of the time, we use the default implementation simply loading the main "activity".

 #### Activities and fragments

 Android apps are made of **activities**.
 An activity typically corresponds to a specific task or user interaction such as displaying a login screen.